ScottMit/Pardalote/examples/Simple LED example/README.md

 ### 1. Set Up Arduino

-1. Download the Arduino2JS folder and open the `Arduino2JS.ino` file in the Arduino IDE
+1. Download the Pardalote folder and open the `Pardalote.ino` file in the Arduino IDE
 2. Update your WiFi credentials in the `secrets.h` tab.
 3. Upload the sketch to your Arduino.
 4. Open the Arduino IDE Serial Monitor and make a note of the IP address shown.
 If you are using an Arduino UNO R4 the address is also shown on the boards LED matrix.